Anshu9b/Lead-Locking-System-App/README.md

 ss << "http://sheet.gstincheck.co.in/check/" << apiKey << "/" << m_GSTNumber;
 std::string apiEndpoint = ss.str();

-/* set URL to operate on */
 - res = curl_easy_setopt(easy_handle, CURLOPT_URL, "http://example.com/");
-If curl_easy_setopt() returns CURLE_OK, we know it stored the option fine. curl_easy_init(): Initializes the CURL library for making HTTP requests (curl is a handle to the CURL session).
+If curl_easy_setopt() returns CURLE_OK, we know it stored the option fine.
+- curl_easy_init(): Initializes the CURL library for making HTTP requests (curl is a handle to the CURL session).
+  ## curl_easy_setopt()- consists of 3 parameters
+- curl_easy_setopt
+curl_easy_setopt is a function from the libcurl library used to set various options for a CURL session handle.
+This function allows you to specify details about the transfer, such as the URL to fetch, how to handle the response data, timeouts, and more.
+CURLcode curl_easy_setopt(CURL *handle, CURLoption option, parameter);
+handle: The CURL session handle obtained from curl_easy_init.
+option: The specific option to set, defined by the CURLoption enum.
+parameter: The value to set for the specified option, which can vary in type depending on the option.

-curl_easy_setopt(): Sets various options for the CURL session:
+- curl_easy_setopt(): Sets various options for the CURL session:

-CURLOPT_URL: Sets the URL to fetch.
+- CURLOPT_URL: Sets the URL to fetch.
-CURLOPT_WRITEFUNCTION: Sets a callback function (WriteCallback) to handle the response data.
+- CURLOPT_WRITEFUNCTION: Sets a callback function (WriteCallback) to handle the response data.
-CURLOPT_WRITEDATA: Passes &readBuffer to receive the response data. curl_easy_perform(): Performs the HTTP GET request.
+- CURLOPT_WRITEDATA: Passes &readBuffer to receive the response data.
+- curl_easy_perform(): Performs the HTTP GET request.
 If an error occurs (res != CURLE_OK), it displays an error message using AfxMessageBox and returns false

 - ![image](https://github.com/user-attachments/assets/a0ba6c4d-b1f8-4d1e-8abe-7491e00a7074)